Welcome to The Chronicle, Crackley Hall School's e-newsletter.

 Awards and Celebrations

-Celebration Assembly - 19 April
+Celebration Assembly - Friday 3 May

 We love to celebrate our pupils' talents, so every week in Celebration Assembly, we hear of the childrens' successes and achievements and we watch performances by some of our pupils.
 Here are some photos from this morning.